 An enclosed area may be great for pets that are undergoing puppy training, or have .
 For enclosed dog runs, it’s best to make sure the roof is high enough for your pet to jump and move around.
 Any dog run should be at least twice as wide and five times as long as the length of your dog.
 This is especially important for an enclosed play area.

 - Permits: You may need to obtain a permit prior to constructing your dog run depending on its height and size.
 Check with your local governing body to see if a permit is required for your design.

 - Bigger, stronger dogs require studier fencing options.

-- You may want to put a roof on your dog run if part of its purpose is to protect your pets from wild animals like mountain lions or coyotes living in your area.
+- Covered vs. Uncovered: You may want to put a roof on your dog run if part of its purpose is to protect your pets from wild animals like mountain lions or coyotes living in your area.

-- Finally, you will need to decide if you want to purchase a pre-made, portable dog run or construct a permanent enclosure.
+- Built-in vs. Portable: Finally, you will need to decide if you want to purchase a pre-made, portable dog run or construct a permanent enclosure.